influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withOptional(optional)
 ```

-Specify whether the ConfigMap or its key must be defined
+"Specify whether the ConfigMap or its key must be defined"

 ## obj spec.templateDefaults

-Template is a reusable and composable unit of execution in a workflow
+"Template is a reusable and composable unit of execution in a workflow"

 ### fn spec.templateDefaults.withActiveDeadlineSeconds